Frequently Asked Questions

 7. Are foreign languages, art and music offered at MSC?

 MSC is dedicated to offering art, music and foreign language to all students.
-The school employs a trained art teacher and professional artist.
-For many years the school has received Arts-in-Education grants from the South Carolina Arts Commission, which exposes students to working artists from a variety of disciplines.
-We offer music to preschool and elementary students, Spanish taught by native speakers to all students, and Latin to students in grades 3 through 6.
+The school employs a trained art teacher and exposes students to art from a variety of disciplines.
+We offer music and Spanish to all students, and Latin to students in grades 3 through 6.

 8. Where do MSC graduates go to middle school?